 Library Encounter Online (LEO)

+Coming soon!
 The Library Encounter Online (LEO) is a series of six multimedia tutorials designed to introduce you to the Reinert-Alumni Library and to academic research sources and strategies.
 Each module includes an interactive quiz and a takeaway handout.